ioksmio/Admin_Jira/02_Lab_3_Exercise_1_Accessing_Administration_&_Managing_Subscriptions.md

 > * **Question** How many Licences used for the Jira Software subscription on this site?
 >* **Answer**: Look at the numbers for Jira Software under Users.
-2. Click Add more Atlassian products at the top of the page.
-3. Scroll down the `Discover applications`.
-> * **Note**: The Discover new products page is where you can add more Atlassian products to your subscription.
-You can also add recommended Confluence and Jira apps.
+2. Click on `Products` at the top of the page and then the click on the button `Add Product`, if you wanted to add further Atlassian Products.
+If you happened to have clicked the `Add product` button, cancel the operation.
+Please do not add any products at this point in time.

-4. Access product administration:
+3. Access product administration:
-> - Scroll to the bottom of the site administration sidebar.
-You see one link under `APPLICATION SETTINGS` - for Jira.
-> - Click `Jira`.
-> - This opens a new browser window showing Jira product administration.
-Note the Jira icon in the menu.
-Close the tab.
+> a.
+Click `Products` on the top menu and then click to the `...` icon beside Jira Software.
+> b.
+In the Menu presented, navigate to the entry `Manage Product Access` You are now able to Manage the product access.